Morita equivalence classes of blocks with elementary abelian defect groups of order 16: Crossed products and Picard groups

 (iv) If $b$ is Morita equivalent to the principal block of $\cO(A_4 \times A_5)$, then $B$ is Morita equivalent to $b$ or the principal block of $\cO(C_2 \times C_2 \times A_5)$.

 (v) If $b$ is Morita equivalent to the principal block of $\cO(A_5 \times A_5)$, then $B$ is Morita equivalent to $b$.

 \end{proposition}

 \begin{proof} Let $B$ be a block of $G$ covering $b$.
-By Proposition \ref{innerautos} either $B$ is Morita equivalent to $b$, in which case we are done, or $B$ is the unique block of $G$ covering $b$.
-Hence we may assume the latter.
+Either $G[b]=G$ or $G[b]=N$.
+By Proposition \ref{innerautos} if $G[b]=G$, then $B$ is Morita equivalent to $b$, in which case we are done.
+Hence suppose $G[b]=N$, so by Proposition \ref{innerautos} $B$ is the unique block of $G$ covering $b$.
 Note that $B$ and $b$ share a defect group.

+We treat cases (i)-(iv) first.
+Case (v) uses a different strategy since we do not know the Picard group for the principal block of $\cO(A_5 \times A_5)$.